Improving air quality in overburdened communities grants

 Funding will be available to organizations serving communities identified as overburdened and highly impacted by criteria air pollution.
 We are working on the details.
 Eligible entities may include, but are not limited to:

-Funding will help organizations serving overburdened communities – including Tribes that choose to participate in this work – to partner with people in their community to find and create projects that lower criteria air pollution.
+Funding will support organizations serving overburdened communities and Tribes that opt in, in partnership with the people in their community, to identify and develop projects that reduce criteria air pollution.
+We are working on the details.

 More information about this funding program